 Of all these differences, the biggest one for new bettors is the fact that games in the Japanese baseball league can end in ties.
 This gives bettors one more wagering option on the typical betting lines, and it is an extra variable that needs to be considered for all types of wagering, including NPB futures betting.

 Current Japanese Baseball Betting Odds For 2020

 Currently, the top Japan league baseball betting sites only offer daily lines on upcoming games.
-Futures odds for which teams will with their leagues and the Japan Series will be posted as the season progresses.
+Futures odds for which teams will with their leagues and the Japan Series will be posted as soon as the postseason begins.

-Typically, these odds would be available year-round, but for the coronavirus-delayed 2020 season, there are too many variables given the shortened season, which started on June 19 and has been whittled down to 120 games, with the Japanese baseball playoffs slated to begin in mid-November.
+Typically, these odds would be available year-round, but for the coronavirus-delayed 2020 season, there were simply too many variables given the shortened season, which started on June 19 and has been whittled down to 120 games, with the Japanese baseball playoffs slated to begin in mid-November.